NAticHAJ/esp8266flow/README.md

 ## [INSTALLING & RUN]

-Download all files and directories onto the micropython device **(except main.py unless device is ready for standalone operation)**
+Download all files and directories onto the micropython device **(except main.py unless device is ready UART operation)**

 Run main.py from REPL capable IDE so that it runs on the micropython device